 Public Presentation of Ph.D.
 Thesis

 Defense of Ph.D.
 Thesis

 Completion of Biology Core

-While it is expected that Ph.D. students will have completed their core courses by the ened of the second year, a student's Ph.D. advisor may request a waiver under rare circumstances.
-For example, if another course is seen as critical for a student's preparation for the Comprehensive Exam, and taking it precludes a student from taking a core course, the Graduate Program Committee may approve the deferral of the core course to the third year.
-It is expected that the student will take the deferred core course at the earliest opportunity.
+While it is expected that Ph.D. students will have completed their Core courses by the end of the second year, a student's Ph.D. advisor may request a waiver under rare circumstances.
+For example, if another course is seen as critical for a student's preparation for the Comprehensive Exam, and taking it precludes a student from taking a Core course, the Graduate Program Committee may approve the deferral of the Core course to the third year.
+It is expected that the student will take the deferred Core course at the earliest opportunity.